roderick0411/roderick0411/README.md

 ## 🚀 About Me
-I thought i'm good at Math.
-So here I am, foraying my way into the realm of Data Science & Machine Learning...
+I used to think i'm good at Math. <br/>So here I am, foraying my way into the realm of Data Science & Machine Learning<br/>

 - 📧 Be my pen pal at: [roderickworkmail@gmail.com](mailto:roderickworkmail@gmail.com)
 - 😄 Pronouns: **Lord Commander**